Marine Biology and Ecology Option

 Option Code: 027

-Options in the Biology major require 15 or fewer additional credits (one term) beyond the basic Biology major, and most students can complete the additional Marine Biology and Ecology option coursework in four years.
-Courses used to satisfy the option also satisfy the Organismal Biology, Physiology, Writing Intensive Course, Biology and Society, Physics or Computational and Quantitative Applications, and Experiential Learning or Integrative Biology electives in the Biology major.
+Options in the Biology major require 20 or fewer additional credits beyond the basic Biology major, and most students can complete the additional Marine Biology and Ecology option coursework in four years.
+Courses used to satisfy the option also satisfy the Organismal Biology, Physiology, Writing Intensive Course, Biology and Society, and Integrative Biology electives in the Biology major.

-BI 111 is an optional weekend experiential course at Hatfield Marine Science Center that complements other option coursework, particularly for students with little or no previous marine experience.
+BI 111 is an optional weekend experiential course at Hatfield Marine Science Center that complements other option coursework, particularly for students with little or limited previous marine experience.

 For further information, see MyDegrees or the Integrative Biology website.